Liverpool & Leeds Canal - Keighley to Leeds (★★★★☆)

 I had stayed in Keighley overnight - which I had been a little bit rude about in my last write-up - but heading out of town today, I feel slightly better about the town as I head up to rejoin the canal, stopping off at the shop along the way.

-It is only a very short run from Riddlesden to Bingley - and this stretch has a suburban feel as the route heads on past East Morton.
+And it is only a very short run from Riddlesden to Bingley - and this stretch has a suburban feel as the route heads on past East Morton.

-Changing the walk to split here, would not really impact distances as the first day was already shorter and as this is only a very short distance on from Keighley.
-But getting back to the walk today, from here it is a very short run to a large descent at Five Rise Locks.
+But getting back to the walk today - from here it is a very short run to a large descent at Five Rise Locks.

 Five Rise Locks